Skip to content

 Facebooktwitterpinterestlinkedin

-Generating a wish list or dreams list is one way to connect to your possibilities and inner desires.
+Generating a wish list or dreams list is one way to connect to your possibilities and inner desires – A way to focus on what you are asking for.
 The list itself can take whatever form you prefer.
-It can simply be a list, or it could be organized by themes, or in the form of a chart.
+It can simply be a list, or it could be organized by themes or in the form of a chart.

-Taking time to generate a wish list – and it should take some time – gives you a reference point, a place to check-in when you lack resolve or inspiration.
+Taking time to generate a wish list gives you a reference point, a place to check in when you lack resolve or inspiration.
 Allow your list to grow with you.
-Don’t be afraid to remove items that are no longer a good fit, such as possessions, or skills, or activities that were a priority for previous ways of thinking.
-Take note of any areas where you don’t have inspiration; here you can ask what might support you in identifying what you would like to create.
+Don’t be afraid to reevaluate based on who you have become since you made an entry.
+Remove items that are no longer a good fit, such as possessions, skills, or activities that were a priority for previous ways of thinking.
+Take note of any areas where you don’t have inspiration; here, you can ask what might support you in identifying what you would like to create.

 It is your opportunity to brainstorm and write down everything that comes to mind that you have ever wanted to do in any domain.
-In fact, you can use the different areas of your life for inspiration.
+You can use the different areas of your life for inspiration.
 For example:

 1) Your Family

-Think about your family life, your more intimate relationships with your parents, partner, children if you have them, and extended family.
+Consider your family life, the relationships with your parents, partner, children if you have them, and extended family.

 a.
-If members of your family have passed on, what do you wish for, to give you a sense of completion?
+If family members have passed on, how would you like to maintain a connection?

 b.
 What do you want your ideal exchanges with your family members to be like?